-An example is shown in the figure to the right.
+An illustration is shown in the figure below.
 The models in the MDS plot are colored by cluster.
-The clustering has grouped together models with similar cum. oil production, as seen in the figures above the MDS plot.
-Given this information, one can examine the model properties in each cluster and understand which properties have a significant impact on the cum. oil.
+The clustering has grouped together models with similar cumulative oil production, as seen in the figures above the MDS plot.
+Given this information, one can examine the model properties in each cluster and understand which properties have a significant impact on the cumulative oil.

 The creation of a metric space requires the definition of a dissimilarity distance, which measures the dissimilarity between two different models.
 The distance measure has two main requirements.
 First, since the distance must be calculated between each model pair, it should be rapid to calculate for large ensembles of models.
 Second, the distance measure must be designed for the purpose of the study to be undertaken.
 No single distance measure is applicable to all situations.
 Finally, the distance measure must be easy to understand, in order to understand the results of the study.

 What distance measure should one use for a particular study?
 Often the solution is clear.
 For sensitivity analysis and screening for history matching purposes, most likely a distance using flow simulation is appropriate.
 For a study of uncertainty, static property-based distances have been used.
 Or, one can use a combination of distances, first a static property-based distance, then a flow-based distance.
 Some examples of distances follow.